 After rich days in the field, we have all-weather shelter with power (solar and generator) for recharging your camera and equipment batteries, so you can have your laptop computer or tablet handy for downloading, viewing, editing, and sharing your day's work.

 You'll enjoy pursuing an abundance of subjects and themes.
-West Coast Expeditions have been specialized in connecting guests with the local community, Indigenous culture, and coastal ecology of this area since 1972.
+West Coast Expeditions have been specialised in connecting guests with the local community, Indigenous culture, and coastal ecology of this area since 1972.

-We tend to schedule early and late summer Photo Tours, each offering different advantages based on the time of year, and trip leader.
+Each Photo Tour offers different advantages based on the time of year, and trip leader.
 To learn more, please contact us.

 Our photo tour leader, Isabelle has been with us 4 times since 2016 while preparing feature stories for BC Magazine and Canadian Wildlife Magazine, her new non-fiction children's book about Sea Otters (being released in April 2020), and leading a photo tour in June 2019.

 Hunted to extinction by the fur traders in the 1920s, sea otters have made a remarkable comeback off the Coast of British Columbia since they were reintroduced to Checleset Bay, near the village of Kyuquot on the West coast of Vancouver Island.